psiberx/cp2077-archive-xl/README.md

 | `hide_Hair`     | Hides hair.                                                                 |
 | `hide_Genitals` | Hides genitals in uncensored mode and underware in censored mode.           |

-Custom visual tags defined by the loader:
+Custom visual tags defined by the mod:

 | Tag           | Effect                |
 |:--------------|:----------------------|